 In response to COVID-19

 In a typical year, Stanford requires just one exam—either the ACT or the SAT.
 The Writing/Essay section is not required.
 In light of challenges related to COVID-19, Stanford is test optional for the 2022–23 application cycle.
-The information on this page is for a typical year when an ACT or SAT score is required.
-Please visit our COVID-19 updates for more details.
+Please see our COVID-19 application updates for details.

 Frequently Asked Questions